Backpacking Bosnia: everything about travel in Bosnia

 What and where to eat in Bosnia

 Bosnia is one of the cheapest destinations in Europe and going out for dinner is extremely affordable in Bosnia.
+You will have lots of opportunities to find and try the delicious Bosnian food.

 If you really want to keep things cheap one of the best places to eat is a local bakery (called pekara).
 They specialize in Burek, which is basically filo dough with different fillings.
 Common varieties are with cheese (sirnica), spinach with cheese (zeljanica), butter (maslenica) and meat.
 They make a delicious and filling breakfast or lunch and also a good option if you are vegetarian.